stanley-gu/standardsCh/chapter.md

 the optimization of a three hundred parameter model can be reduced to approximately two days of computation time.
 Such a computation can be easily setup using SBW.
-A single node on the cluster would act as the primary optimizer; this node in turn would farms out the time consuming simulation computations to the remaining nodes on the computer.
+A single node on the cluster would act as the primary optimizer; this node in turn would farm out the time consuming simulation computations to the remaining nodes on the computer.
 For very large models, Grid computing [@GridComputing:Abbas] may be very appropriate for solving this kind of problem.

 # Future Prospects and Conclusion

-The Systems Biology field has been developing rapidly in recent years but much remains to be done.
+The systems biology field has been developing rapidly in recent years but much remains to be done.
 One of the most useful developments must undoubtedly go to the development of standards such as SBML and CellML.
-Indeed the most recent of a long list of new systems biology journals, (Molecular Systems Biology) has stipulated that SBML is the preferred format for contributing models, hopefully other journals will follow.
+Indeed the most recent of a long list of new systems biology journals, Molecular Systems Biology, has stipulated that SBML is the preferred format for contributing models, hopefully other journals will follow.
 However, one aspect that still remains to be dealt with is to formalize the semantic rules for SBML.
 At the moment there is no